Inference for Large-Scale Linear Systems with Known Coefficients: Geometry of the Null Hypothesis

 \section{Geometry of the Null Hypothesis}

-In this section, we obtain a geometric characterization of the null hypothesis that guides the construction of our test in Section \ref{sec:test}.
-To this end, we first introduce some additional notation that will prove useful throughout the rest of our analysis.
+In this section, we obtain a geometric characterization of the condition that a vector $\beta \in \mathbf R^p$ satisfies $\beta = Ax$ for some $x \geq 0$.
+This result yields an alternative formulation of the null hypothesis that guides the construction of our test.